padmaags91-dev/corteva-pipeline/README.md

 Corteva Weather Data Engineering Pipeline

-By: Sri Padmavathi Manoharan, Data Engineer
+By: Sri Padmavathi Manoharan (Data Engineer – 10+ years)

 This project is an end-to-end data engineering solution that processes 30 years of U.S. weather station data and exposes it through a fully documented REST API.
 It demonstrates real production-grade patterns: ingestion, validation, modeling, aggregation, API design, and idempotent processing.

-Project Overview
+📁 Project Overview

 This pipeline covers: